RP2/resume-gen/README.md

 ---

-Built with ❤️ by Riley Peralta & The Robots
+Built with ❤️ by Riley Peralta & Artificial Intelligence